Open-Wide/OWSimpleOperator/README.md

 # Copyright
    ------------

-OW Simple Operator is copyright 1999-2012 OPEN WIDE
+OW Simple Operator is copyright 1999-2012 OPEN WIDE and 1999-2012 Brookins Consulting

 See: doc/COPYRIGHT.md for more information on the terms of the copyright and license